dgallegos/docker-tutorial/README.md

 # Docker Tutorial with Go
-This project is an introduction to using docker.
+This project is an introduction to using Docker.

 ## What is a Container?